LibreOffice extension for the graphical notation¶

 To utilize the various components, drag them onto the workspace.
 To establish a connection between nodes, drag the desired edge onto the workspace and connect the start and end points to the desired node.

 Annotations of edges are best realized with the LibreOffice extension TexMaths.
-This tool facilitates easy insertion of correct annotations through the following abbreviations defined in NEST’s Connectivity concept.
+This tool facilitates easy insertion of correct annotations through the following abbreviations defined in NEST’s Connectivity concepts.

 One-to-one: